kswope/express-express/README.md

 * hot reloads backend express app ( no need for nodemon )
 * optionally reloads browser when backend is hot reloaded ( default )

+### What doesn't reload?
+Doesn't do HMR of frontend javascript things yet.
+I think this is a feature that will be added to brunch.io eventually.
+In other words, if you change a javascript module that is loaded in the browser, it won't silently reload it, it will reload the browser instead.
+(Neither does React React App by default, ironically).
+I don't see this as much of a problem because I envision express-express generating old school websites or backends for SPA's developed separately.

 ## Generator options
 ```